AWS EC2 Storage

 • IOPS rate can be specified when the volume is created, and EBS delivers within 10% of the provisioned IOPS performance 99.9% of the time over a given year.

-• can range in size from 4 GiB to 16 TiB
+• can range in size from 4 GiB to 16 TiB.

-• have a throughput limit range of 256 KiB for each IOPS provisioned, up to a maximum of 320 500 MiB/s (at 32000 IOPS)
+• have a throughput limit of up to 1,000 MiB/s (at 64,000 IOPS on Nitro instances).

-• can be provision up to 20,000 32,000 64,000 IOPS per volume.
+• can provision up to 64,000 IOPS per volume.

 Hard disk drives (HDD-backed) volumes